 Again the important part of this puzzle was it was almost November and the weather was getting ugly.
 Had it been May or June I would’ve been in a battle on all five with other investors…there’s no doubt in my mind.

-The moral of this article is to try to set yourself up for success by slightly going against the grain.
+The takeaway of this article is to try to set yourself up for success by slightly going against the grain.
 While some investors are worried about holding houses over the winter it can actually give you the time that you need to finish your rehab and come out with fresh listings in the Spring.
-On one of the homes I was acutually able to negotiate a 3 month occupancy with the seller who paid $1500 for the additional time.
+On one of the homes I was actually able to negotiate a 3 month occupancy with the seller who paid $1500 for the additional time.
 This one I bought through the listing agent and they told me the reason no investors wanted it was because the seller needed to stay for a while.
 If you can’t figure out a solution to that problem you’re not trying hard enough.
-Believe me I’m happy that my competition was lazy!
+Believe me I’m happy that the competition was lazy!